ethyca/fides/clients/admin-ui/README.md

 Or you can configure the environment using `env.local` as described by the [Next.js docs](https://nextjs.org/docs/basic-features/environment-variables#loading-environment-variables).

+In addition, you can mark a flag as `userCannotModify: true` in `flags.json`.
+This will prevent the user from seeing that flag as an override-able option in the Beta Features section.
+However, the values given to the various environments will still be effect.
+Therefore, you can still control the flag with the same level of granularity via the `flags.json` file, but not via the UI.

 ## Preparing for production

 To view a production version of this site, including the backend: